 Is dropshipping dead?
-Can you still set up a profitable dropshipping business in 2020, and is Amazon a good platform to use?
+Can you still set up a profitable dropshipping business in 2021, and is Amazon a good platform to use?
+Is Amazon dropshipping profitable?

 We will also discuss whether Amazon, in particular, is a good place to do dropshipping or whether you would be better off looking for other platforms.